hengma1001/ddmd/README.md

 ```

 ### Docker
+Docker images are available and can be built with the following command.
 ```
-docker build -f envs/Dockerfile -t ddmd .
+docker build -f envs/Dockerfile -t ddmd . docker run -it ddmd bash
 ```

+### Singularity
+To be added.

 ## Run Workflow.
 The workflow contains 3 main components, Molecular Dynamics simulations, machine learning neural network and inference node.
 This guild will provide instruction to set up your own system.